omicsEye/microbial_physiology/README.md

 *save_file* if true, saves a .csv to the working directory containing the information extracted from the BacDive API

 #### *Details*
 Designed to traverse the API provided by BacDive.
-The BacDive API provides a database that can easily queried, providing microbial physiology data in JSON, HTML, or XML formats.
+The BacDive API provides a database that can easily queried, providing microbial physiology data in the JSON format.
 Each specie contains its own ‘page’, which details information such as taxonomy, morphology, strain information, and more.
 This script currently selectively chooses certain traits to record, meaning that there is more data that could be chosen to extracted, if implemented.

 #### *Value*
 Returns a data.frame containing information extracted from BacDive

 #### *Warning*
-Because this traverses the site’s available API, it is still limited by internet connection speeds and the rate at which the site’s server responds.
+Because this traverses the site’s API, it is still limited by internet speeds and the rate at which the site’s server responds.
 This can be detrimental to the speed at which the script can run.
 A possible future improvement would be to request multiple links at once, rather than one at a time.
 However, this, too, could prove problematic as the site’s server could be overloaded.

 #### `CleanProTrait`

 #### *Description*
-CleanProTrait() retrieves information from a file downloaded from the ProTrait Atlas, formatting into a table
+CleanProTrait() retrieves information from a file downloaded from the ProTrait Atlas, formatting it into a table

 #### *Usage*
 `CleanProTrait(save_file = TRUE)`